istafrica-JeaMu/ist-base-components/docs/ARCHITECTURE.md

 ### Tailwind CSS Design System

-Components use a consistent design system:
+Components use a consistent design system with IST-BEM methodology:

 ```css
 /* Colors */